Russian symbolism: Rise of symbolism - The older generation

-A Russian symbolist who wrote mainly prose.
-Drawing on medieval Russian literature, he grotesquely combined dreams, reality and pure whimsy in his works.

 Though the reputations of many of these writers had faded by the mid-20th century, the influence of the symbolist movement was nonetheless profound.
 This was especially true in the case of Innokenty Annensky, whose definitive collection of verse, Cypress Box, was published posthumously (1909).
-Sometimes cited as a Slavic counterpart to the accursed poets, Annensky managed to render into Russian the essential intonations of Baudelaire and Verlaine, while the subtle music, ominous allusions, arcane vocabulary, and the spell of minutely changing colours and odours in his poetry were all his own.
+Sometimes cited as a Slavic counterpart to the accursed poets, Annensky managed to render into Russian the essential intonations of Baudelaire and Verlaine, while the subtle music, ominous allusions, arcane vocabulary, and the spell of minutely changing colors and odors in his poetry were all his own.
 His influence on the acmeist school of Russian poetry (Akhmatova, Gumilyov, Mandelshtam) was paramount.

 Younger generation: Ivanov, Blok, Bely

-Russian symbolism really flourished in the first decade of the 20th century.
+Russian symbolism flourished in the first decade of the 20th century.
 Many new talents began to publish verse written in the symbolist vein.
 These writers were especially indebted to the philosopher Vladimir Solovyov.
-The scholar Vyacheslav Ivanov, whose interests lay in ancient poetry, returned from Italy to establish a Dionysian club in St Petersburg.
+The poet and philologist Vyacheslav Ivanov, whose main interests lay in Classical studies, returned from Italy to establish a Dionysian club in St Petersburg.
 His self-proclaimed principle was to engraft "archaic Miltonic diction" to Russian poetry.

-Maximilian Voloshin, known best for his poetry about the Russian revolution, opened a poetic salon at his villa in the Crimea.
+Maximilian Voloshin, known best for his poetry about the Russian Revolution, opened a poetic salon at his villa in the Crimea.
 Jurgis Baltrušaitis, a close friend of Alexander Scriabin and whose poetry is characterized by mystical philosophy and mesmerizing sounds, was active in Lithuania.

 Of the new generation, two young poets, Alexander Blok and Andrei Bely, became the most renowned of the entire Russian symbolist movement.
 Alexander Blok is widely considered to be one of the leading Russian poets of the twentieth century.
-He was often compared with Alexander Pushkin, and the whole Silver Age of Russian Poetry was sometimes styled the "Age of Blok."
+He was often compared with Alexander Pushkin, and the whole Silver Age of Russian Poetry was sometimes styled the "Age of Blok".
 His early verse is impeccably musical and rich in sound.
 Later, he sought to introduce daring rhythmic patterns and uneven beats into his poetry.
 His mature poems are often based on the conflict between the Platonic vision of ideal beauty and the disappointing reality of foul industrial outskirts.
 They are often characterized by an idiosyncratic use of color and spelling to express meaning.
-One of Blok's most famous and controversial poems was "The Twelve," which described the march of twelve Bolshevik soldiers through the streets of revolutionary Petrograd in pseudo-religious terms.
+One of Blok's most famous and controversial poems was "The Twelve", which described the march of twelve Bolshevik soldiers through the streets of revolutionary Petrograd in pseudo-religious terms.